An Overview of our dance exams at Base Dance Performing Arts Academy

 FAQ: What if my child gets overwhelmed or upset and doesn’t complete their exam on the day?

 If your child becomes overwhelmed or upset and is unable to complete their exam on the day, we will handle the situation with care and sensitivity.
-In most cases, we can offer the option to postpone the exam to a later date or the next available exam session.
+In most cases, we can offer the option to postpone the exam to the next available exam session.
 Alternatively, if appropriate, a recorded exam submission can be considered.
 Our priority is to ensure the experience is positive and supportive for your child.

 FAQ: Is it mandatory for my child to take the dance exam?